martinmicunda/martinmicunda.github.io/_posts/2015-10-19-how-to-start-writing-unit-tests-with-es6-angular-1x-and-jspm.md

 title: How to start writing unit tests with ES6, Angular 1.x and JSPM
 subtitle: "ES6 unit tests workflow with Karma, JSPM, Istanbul and Jasmine"

 excerpt: "For last couple of months I have been working on Employee Scheduling application that is fully written in ES2015 and ES2016 with Angular 1.x and came to the point where I had to start writing some unit tests.
-Currently I am running over 900 unit tests and in this post I gonna describe how I got running all these tests with ES2015, Angular 1.x and JSPM."
+Currently I am running over 900 unit tests and in this post I gonna describe how I got running all these tests with ES2015, Angular 1.x, Karma, JSPM, Istanbul and Jasmine."

 author:
   name: Martin Micunda